Day One (My FAQ's)treatacne

 What do you do?

-I'm a full time worker and also currently still a college student.
+I'm a full time worker and college student (now graduate).

 What are your Health Stats (After a Physical and blood work)?